dprails/pki-tools/README.md

 # pki-tools
-Docker image containing handy script for creating TLS keys
+Docker image containing handy script for creating TLS keys.
+These keys should be used for development purposes only

 # Creating TLS keys
 1. shell into container